brionmario/asgardeo-branding/README.md

 #### Sample Stylesheet

+You can inspect (using developer tools) and override the default styles by using a new CSS stylesheet.

+As a reference, we have created a [template](./docs/login-portal.overrides.template.css) with default values that Asgardeo uses.

-The stylesheet used in the payload could be found [here](./stylesheets/login-portal.overrides.css).
+Also the stylesheet used in the payload could be found [here](./stylesheets/login-portal.overrides.css).

 You can modify the CSS according to your liking that matches the styling guidelines of your organization and **host** it on a static server or somewhere like [Firebase](https://firebase.google.com/docs/storage) and obtain a **static URL** to be used in the preferences.